 Mr. Siegel has delivered hundreds of lectures to thousands of attendees in live venues and via webinars throughout the United States on tax, business and estate planning topics on behalf of numerous organizations, including The Heckerling Institute on Tax Planning, CCH, National Law Foundation, AICPA, Western CPE, the National Society of Accountants, Cohn-Reznick, Foxmoor Education, many State Accounting Societies and Estate Planning Councils as well as on behalf of private companies.

-Professor Gal Zauberman studies consumer judgment and decision making, time in decisions, financial decision making, and memory for emotions and choice.
-In his research, He has published articles in leading marketing and psychology journals on topics that include: factors that affect individuals' evaluations, preferences, and choice, with specific interest in the role of time in decisions and experiences.
-He recently started investigating the role of photography in experiences.
-He won numerous awards, including the William O’Dell and the Paul Green best paper awards, and the 2007 Early Career Award for Distinguished Contributions to Consumer Psychology.
-His research received international media coverage, including the New York Times, Scientific American, and others.
+Professor Gal Zauberman studies judgment and decision making, and behavioral economics.
+He has researched the factors that affect individuals' evaluations, preferences, and choice, with specific interest in the role of time in decisions and experiences.
+He has published articles in leading marketing and psychology journals and received international media coverage, including the New York Times, Scientific American, and others.
+He won numerous awards, including the William O’Dell and the Paul Green best paper awards, and the Early Career Award for Distinguished Contributions to Consumer Psychology.

 Intro to Yale's Online CPWA Course

 “I feel like the Yale program helped train me ‘at altitude’ for a sea-level race.
 Challenging for sure, and that helped me feel strong going into the cert-exam which I passed on my first attempt.
 I have absolutely gained more confidence in applying your material in client and prospect meetings.” – Leonard R.